erSubhashThapa/100daysofcode/post-log.md

 add_filter( 'script_loader_tag', 'defer_parsing_of_js', 10 );
 ?>
 ```
-#### WP Fastest Cache
+#### **A note on WP Fastest Cache\*\*
 <h3 id= "wpfc-defer"></h3>

-Using WP Fastest Cache with these [settings](#wpfc-settings), WP Fastest Cache creates a combined js file.
+Using WP Fastest Cache with [these settings](#wpfc-settings), WP Fastest Cache creates a *combined js* file.
 To defer this file, you'll need to do extra coding.

-According to a forum post, WP Fastest Cache bypasses the core WordPress hooks.
-So WP Fastest Cache ignores the above php code [(*source*)](https://wordpress.org/support/topic/how-to-defer-javascript-when-the-tag-of-enqueued-script-has-two-src-urls/#post-12857234).
+WP Fastest Cache bypasses the core WordPress hooks.
+So WP Fastest Cache ignores the above php code[(*source*)](https://wordpress.org/support/topic/how-to-defer-javascript-when-the-tag-of-enqueued-script-has-two-src-urls/#post-12857234).

-**To defer the js script:** Add "`defer`" to the code that generates the script tag.
+**To defer the combine js script:** Add "`defer`" to the code that generates the script tag.
 Remember to change this whenever you upgrade the plugin.

 *Line 240, wp-content/plugins/wp-fastest-cache/inc/js-ulilities.php*:
 ```php